seekrit

 Granting and revoking

 Grants are per-environment.
-Grant a token from any environment's Key access panel, or with seekrit grant --token <id> from a linked directory.
+Grant a token from any environment's Key access panel, or with seekrit grant --token <id> --app <app> --env <env>.
 When a token is retired:

 seekrit token revoke skt_XXXXXXXX